iturdikulov/notes/analysis of algorithms.md

 ---
-title: Analysis of algorithms
 date: 2023-03-19
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Analysis of algorithms

 > In [[computer science]], the analysis of
 > [[algorithm|algorithms]] is the process of finding the